TruongHoangPhuLoc/truonghoangphuloc.github.io/_posts/2025-01-03-geolocation-visualization.markdown

 title: "How I Geolocated and Visualized Internet Requests Hitting My Publicly Available Sites for HomeLab"
 ---
 # How I Geolocated and Visualized Internet Requests Hitting My Publicly Available Sites for HomeLab
 Currently, when engineering and implementing centralized logging system.
 I realized that the need for IP-based geolocation and visualization was really essential.
-Thus, I needed a technique that is somehow able to geolocate and visualize the requests containing public IPs.
+By correlating this information with log fields, I would be able to do further security analyses(determine anomalous patterns), traffic optimization, or even do some analyses relating to business(who visited our sites the most and what their countries are?),...
+Therefore, I needed a technique that is somehow able to geolocate and visualize the requests containing public IPs.
 At first, there was such confusion about where I should get started.
 Thankfully, after having the basic foundation of ELK and searching for solutions, I found a blog series that was the fundamental and gave me the starting points that I derived from.
 The series I found can be found here: [Setting Up Kibana Dashboards for NGINX Log Data](https://ruan.dev/blog/2019/04/02/setup-kibana-dashboards-for-nginx-log-data-to-understand-the-behavior).

 ## Integrating the Solution into My Existing Infrastructure